mmbman/Katagiri/1983-03-09-Blue-Cliff-Record-Case-42-Talk-2.md

 #### 27:27

-Dogen Zenji comments [...] on the statement, “Supernatural powers and their wondrous functioning: hauling water and carrying firewood.” (*Transcriber’s Note:* This is in *Shōbōgenzō Jinzu*̄, “On the Marvelous Spiritual Abilities”.
+Dōgen Zenji comments [...] on the statement, “Supernatural powers and their wondrous functioning: hauling water and carrying firewood.” (*Transcriber’s Note:* This is in *Shōbōgenzō Jinzu*̄, “On the Marvelous Spiritual Abilities”.
 The statement is from a verse by Layman P’ang.)

 Hauling water and carrying firewood are nothing but daily living.
 Hauling water and carrying firewood are not something *you* do, they are nothing but tuning into the rhythm of the universe – not only tuning in to the rhythm of your life, but also the rhythm of the universe.
 That is energy.
 So hauling water is hauling water *you* do, but hauling water is the manifestation of Buddha.
 That is called *supernatural power* or *spiritual power*.

-But Dogen Zenji says we don’t understand this; no one understands this.
+But Dōgen Zenji says we don’t understand this; no one understands this.
 That’s why we don’t pay attention to it.
 But even though we don’t understand, it is really true.
 So we have to move toward this.

 For instance, we wear the *okesa*, or *rakusu*, Buddhist robe.
 We know the meaning of the rakusu and robe, but when you walk in the countryside, lots of frogs and crickets in the fields or country land, they don’t understand the robe.
 The robe is the robe of great liberation, compassion!
 But they don’t understand.
 Immediately they jump up, to escape from your robe.
 Bird, dog, cat, never understand it. *We* understand it – a little bit.
 But still we don’t understand that this robe is the total manifestation of Buddha’s compassion and wisdom; we don’t understand this.
 If you understand, sometimes you *misunderstand*, because you expect something *extra* from this Buddhist robe – called *wondrous light*, called *wisdom*, or *Buddha’s compassion*, or *magic*.
 I don’t think so.